At Brompton-Westbrook Primary School, we are immensely proud of our inclusive PE offer.

-With the holidays fast approaching, you may have started planning some trips to the beach, where your children will be able to enjoy the open water for a swim or paddle, especially as our swimming pools all remain closed for the time being.
+As we wait to hear what the situation will be regarding holidays this summer, you may have started thinking about trips to the beach, where your children will be able to enjoy the open water for a swim or paddle, especially as our swimming pools all remain closed for the time being.
 The Royal National Lifeboat Institution (RNLI) would usually visit schools at this time, and also patrol the areas you are likely to visit, however the opportunities for both are fewer this year because of Covid-19.
 So instead they have sent us some excellent resources which we are sharing with you here.

 The most important thing you can teach your child is how to FLOAT – this will help save their life if they should fall into open water, or get into trouble while playing in the water.
 A video showing children how to float is here.
 You will find age-appropriate resources to reinforce the message on the KS1 and KS2 Sport pages.
 We hope these resources will help keep our children safe while they are enjoying their well-deserved summer holidays.